Rcubes/website/content/author/admin/_index.md

 - Visitors
 ---

 I´m a Civil Engineer, but I got to know Data Science and I just loved it.
-I´ve worked the last 4 years as an R developer, involved in almost every aspect of the Data Science Workflow.
+I´ve worked the last 5 years as an R and Python developer, involved in almost every aspect of the Data Science Workflow.

-I love teaching and I aspire to eventually teach R classes to help Data Scientist around the world know and get better with this awesome language.
+I love teaching and I aspire to eventually teach Data Science classes to help Data Scientist around the world know and get better with this awesome language.

 In my spare time I love Drumming, playing Table Tennis, solving the Rubik´s Cube and spending time with my beautiful wife Valentina.